momo-trip/SmartC2Rust/docs/ffi-boundary.md

 ```

 With this pattern, `unsafe` is confined to the wrapper and argument parsing.
 The actual program logic in `rust_main` is entirely safe Rust.
+As a final step (Step 6: semantics-repair), the wrapper is then refined into `fn main()`, producing a standalone binary with minimal FFI boundary.

-## Entry point as library functions
+## Preserve strategy (including entry point = library functions)

 For large-scale programs, it may be practical to translate only a subset of functions rather than the entire program.
 In this case, the entry points are individual library functions rather than `main`, and the FFI boundary becomes more pervasive.